andaqu/andaqu.github.io/index.md

 🕹️ My all-time favourite video game has to be the original Deus Ex.
 One of the best stories ever told in a game.
 I served as a beta tester for an overhaul mod called [Deus Ex: Revision](https://store.steampowered.com/app/397550/Deus_Ex_Revision/), which I highly recommend.

-👁️ I have mild red-green colour blindness.
-Go figure.
+👁️ I have red-green colour blindness.

 🐧 I used to have a blog about Club Penguin when I was 12.
 I had even convinced my mum to buy me a .com domain for it!
 It was a simpler time.